Reading – 2007

 Much unfortunate confusion is caused by failure to distinguish what can be called Einsteinian religion from supernatural religion.
 Einstein sometimes invoked the name of God (and he is not the only atheistic scientist to do so), inviting misunderstanding by supernaturalists eager to misunderstand and claim so illustrious a thinker as their own.
 The dramatic (or was it mischievous?) ending of Stephen Hawking's A Brief History of Time, 'For then we should know the mind of God', is notoriously misconstrued.
 It has led people to believe, mistakenly of course, that Hawking is a religious man.

-I'm left wondering, however, why someone so intelligent would choose words that can be easily misconstrued.]
+I'm left wondering, however, why someone so intelligent would choose words that can be so easily misconstrued.

 Bantam, New York, 2005